COMMENTS

 Take a look what a planning calendar can look like: February-April prepare business plan, July-September prepare forecast, October-November prepare Budget, Feb start over again.
 The larger the company, the more planning that takes place.
 People get nervous about the process, don't know where to start, fear they will be judged, and think a lot ...

-Here are some key differences to help you distinguish between your budget and your financial plan: Where you're going vs. where you are today: While a budget helps you map out your key expenses and plan for the weeks and months to come, a financial plan allows you to set a course toward funding financial goals that are 5, 10, or 20 years down ...
+While a budget helps you map out your key expenses and plan for the weeks and months to come, a financial plan allows you to set a course toward funding financial goals that are 5, 10, or 20 years down the road.
+A good financial plan may address your income and expenses, taxes, insurance, estate planning, retirement, education needs, and other ...

 The budget is typically linked to a time period (such as a fiscal year) and is often built based on the organisation's departments or business areas.
 The budget is a plan for the organisation's expected outcomes during the period it covers.
 The budget includes both revenues and costs, but it can also include investments and cash flow.